BOE District Boundaries Effective January 5, 2015

 In 2011, the California Citizens Redistricting Commission drew new district boundaries for the Assembly, Senate, Congressional and Board of Equalization (BOE) based on 2010 federal census data.

-The new boundaries for the BOE districts are effective January 1, 2015, after the November 4, 2014 general election and the new Board Members take office.
+The new boundaries for the BOE districts were effective January 5, 2015, after the November 4, 2014 general election and the new Board Members took office.

 You may view the final certified maps for the new BOE districts at we draw the lines.

 The following counties, or portions of these counties, were affected by redistricting:

 - Santa Barbara

 Additionally, the BOE districts were re-numbered to coincide with California State Senate district numbers.

 See the maps below for the boundaries prior to, and effective January 5, 2015.

 How do I find my Board Member?